BollingerGrohmann/SPKL-BG-SpecklePY-LIB/README.md

 6. Create a **pull request**
    - *Pull request should include a description of the changes you made and why they are important*
 7. Respond to feedback from reviewer(s)

+## 🤝 Collaborations
+Keen to collaborate?
+So are we!
+Feel free to reach out under the [Discussions Tab](https://github.com/BollingerGrohmann/SPKL-BG-SpecklePY-LIB/discussions) or on [LinkedIn](https://www.linkedin.com/company/bollingergrohmann).